-If you’re having an open-casket funeral, for example, your funeral home will likely use the services of a mortuary makeup artist.
+If you’re having an open-casket funeral, for example, your funeral home will likely use the services of a mortuary makeup artist who will play a part in the restorative art process.
 Despite common misconceptions, a mortuary makeup artist—also known as a desairologist—doesn’t try to make the deceased look pretty or glamorous like one would when doing their makeup for a special day.
 Rather, this is about helping the body appear lifelike and natural.

 Jump ahead to these sections: